jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (e) the time by which a levy must be paid, and a penalty for late payment:
   (f) the value of items W1 and W2 in the formula in section 320:
   (g) any other matters necessary or desirable to calculate, administer, collect, and enforce the levy.
+(3A) The regulations may impose the levy on an online casino operator regardless of whether the operator is in or outside New Zealand.
 (4) Regulations under this section—
   (a) are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).